 On October 19, 2018, the Russian Direct Investment Fund (RDIF) confirmed that it was taking an exhibition of Russian art to Saudi Arabia for Crown Prince Mohammed bin Salman’s Future Investment Initiative conference.
 The conference is slated to be held in Riyadh next week.
 The exhibition will showcase the works of the 20th century Russian greats including Wassily Kandinsky.

-The announcement was made following Vladimir Putin’s statement where he rejected plans of Russia cutting ties with Saudi Arabia over an issue that has not been thoroughly investigated.
+Vladimir Putin issues a statement regarding the exhibition.
+He rejected notions that Russia will cut ties with Saudi Arabia, especially over an issue that has not been thoroughly investigated.

-While Russia’s art world has clearly indicated where they stand, institutions all over the world are being pressured to declare their stance on the issue.
+The Russians have clearly indicated where they stand.
+Subsequently, institutions all over the world are being pressured to state their opinion on the Jamal Khashoggi issue.